Synthian/LiveSplit.Bastion/README.md

 # Bastion Auto Splitter
-By **DevilSquirrel**, valentinoIAN, and Vulajin
+By IanSynth, DevilSquirrel (Framework), and Vulajin

 ## What it Does

-The autosplitter is currently capable of starting and ending your splits, resetting your splits whenever you start a new game, as well as splitting whenever you use a Skyway or end a level by other means (Falling off Wharf District, for example).
+The auto splitter is currently capable of starting and ending your splits, resetting your splits whenever you start a new game, as well as splitting whenever you finish a level.
 The splitter can also split at a few special locations (like picking up the Battering Ram).
 There is now an IL mode for official individual level timings.

-## Options (In Layout Settings)
+## Options (Edit Splits > Settings)

+#### Split Modes
-**IL Mode** - If this is checked, your (single) split will start when you enter a level from the Bastion, and will end when exiting.
+**IL Mode** - Your (single) split will start when you enter a level from the Bastion, and will end when exiting.
 Resets are all manual.
 Turning IL mode on disables all other settings.
+**Skyway** - Auto splitting will occur at loss-of-control at the end of each level (typically at the skyway).
+**Level Load** - Auto splitting will occur at the appearance of the load screen at the end of each level.

+#### Basic Settings

 **Start** - Toggles automatically starting splits.
 **Reset** - Toggles automatically resetting.
 **Split** - Toggles splitting after completing each level (and ending the game).

+#### Special Settings

 **Split after Sole Regret** - Toggles splitting when you leave Rondy's Bar.
 **Split Tazal I** - Toggles splitting when you load the map with the Battering Ram pickup on it.